LeeMorinUCF/Credit_COVID19_Canada/README.md

   This dataset provides the input for
   FIGURE A1.2: Credit Data Coverage for Adults in Canada, by Province.

-1. Run the script tu_ind_he.slurm,
+1. Run the SLURM script df_ind_bc.slurm,
+  which runs a sequence of Python scripts cr_use_heloc_Y1Y2.py, for data covering each two-year period 20Y1-20Y2.
-  which runs the script tu_ind_he.py and generates a temporary parquet file df_ind.parquet.
+  It then runs cr_use_heloc_combine.py, which generates a temporary parquet file df_ind.parquet.
   This dataset comprises individual-level data that is sufficient to run the data manipulation for HELOC accounts on the nation-wide sample.

 1. Run the script tu_he.slurm,
-  which runs the script tu_sample_he.py and generates the dataset tu_sample_he.csv.
+  which runs the script tu_sample_heloc.py and generates the dataset tu_sample_heloc.csv.
   This dataset is sufficient to run the analysis of HELOC accounts on the nation-wide sample.